aiven/devportal/docs/tools/cli/project.rst

 ``avn project user-remove``
 '''''''''''''''''''''''''''

-Remove from the project a user with the supplied email address.
+Removes a user with the supplied email address from the project.

 .. list-table::
   :header-rows: 1